 Go Inagawa grew up in the Rye area and was a student in the Rye Racquet Club tennis program.
 A 1994 graduate of Syracuse University, he went on to the Tennis Tech program at Tyler, Texas where he was certified by the USPTA and USPTR as a P-1 professional.
 He was the Assistant Pro at the Hollytree Country Club and at the John Newcombe Tennis Ranch.
 Go joined the Rye Racquet Club in 1997 and in addition to being a senior pro, he currently serves as an Adult Program Director and Summer Camp Director.
 In 2015, he coaches and took USTA Women’s 3.0 team to National Championships in Arizona.
 He also led the Hudson Valley Team to winning the flight 1 eight times as well as leading his Jr. Team Tennis to four sectional appearances.

 Hiromi Inagawa began playing Junior Tennis, including National Tournaments, at the age of 10.
 She competed at the national level in Japan.
 She was also captain of her high school tennis team.
 Hiromi began her career at RRC in 1995.
 She was a teaching pro from 1995 to 2002 and is now Director of Adult Programs as well as Director of 8 & Under Red Ball Programs.
 Hiromi also manages the Club’s website and social media platforms.
 She coordinated The Pop Tennis League.
-The League started in September 2018 for the first Pop Tennis League in Westchester, NY, first in the country and first in the world.
+The League started in September 2018 and as the first Pop Tennis League in Westchester, NY, first in the country and first in the world.
 Hiromi currently plays on the Rye Racquet Club MITL A team and USTA 4.5 team, and was part of the Rye Racquet Club USTA 4.5 National Champion Team in 2005, and in 2019 her USTA 4.5, 40 & over team were also National Finalists.
 Further, Hiromi assists Kit Byron in the formation of MITL/USTA teams.
-Hiromi is in charge of RRC website, social medias, Facebook and Instagram.

 Director of Men’s League